 IT REMAINS TO BE SEEN:

-Peanut Butter Falcon, Monos, The Lighthouse, Harriet, The Great Hack, Portrait of a Lady on Fire, Tell Me Who I Am, Black Mother, JoJo Rabbit, The Hottest August, Pain and Glory, Long Day’s Journey Into Night, Shadow, Synonyms
+Peanut Butter Falcon, Monos, The Lighthouse, The Great Hack, Portrait of a Lady on Fire, Tell Me Who I Am, Black Mother, Honey Boy, The Hottest August, Pain and Glory, Long Day’s Journey Into Night, Shadow, Synonyms